ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/index.md

 A resolver in Hot Chocolate is basically a function that takes 0 or many arguments and returns one value.
 The simplest resolver to write is a resolver that takes 0 arguments and returns just a value type (e.g. a string).

 > **Note:** Every single code examples is always shown in three different coding approaches with the same outcome.
-Annotation based (previously known as pure code first), code first and schema first.
+Annotation-based (previously known as pure code-first), code-first and schema-first.
 If you would like to learn more about the different coding approaches Hot Chocolate offers, click on [Coding Approaches](/docs/hotchocolate/api-reference/coding-approaches).

-## Annotation based example
+## Annotation-based example

 ```csharp
 // Query.cs